nms-scribe/cosmopoeia/idea.md

 [ ] generate_precipitation: why shouldn't there be humidity change across the permafrost.
 If anything, it should drop a bunch of water on the edges.
 These might be the start of glaciers.
 [ ] generate_precipitation: shouldn't the evaporation be a multiplier, not an addition?
 And shouldn't it depend on temperature?
 [ ] grouping::calculate_grouping -- continent/island/isle threshold should depend on the size of the map, not the tile count.
-[ ] TypedGeometry -- similar to how I did TypedFeature, a TypedGeometry is a struct that can be created using TryFrom<Geometry>, and TryFrom<GeometryRef> (or two structs?).
-Each one is a specific type, not an enum, so you don't have to worry about whether a specific geometry supports many polygons, many points, etc. The type tells you.
 [ ] naming.rs -- there are a bunch of patterns which are removed that should be dependent on the language.
 Figure out how to make this better.
 [ ] MarkovGenerator::calculate_chain -- should use the chars directly for iterating through the name, instead of collecting into a vec of chars.
 [ ] PointGenerator -- Why does START_Y have to start with 1, but START_X can start with 0?